jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 On this post I described the latest web application I developed for [Oregon Wild](https://oregonwild.org/) as a volunteer.
 I described its usage and capabilities, as well as the building blocks I used to create the site.

 I will talk about the underlying data on an upcoming post.

+---

+### Thank you!

+Many thanks to Erik Fernandez of [Oregon Wild](https://oregonwild.org/) for giving me the opportunity to work on this project.

 Please contact me if you have any feedback or if you see any errors that need to be corrected.